mayukhpankaj/drift-forum/README.md

-# Refract
+# Drift Forum

-> A Hacker News style forum, built on the Lens Protocol
+> A forum, built on the Lens Protocol

 This starter kit is composed of Next.js and Tailwind CSS, with RainbowKit, ethers, & wagmi for all your web3 needs.
 It uses Typescript and an opinionated directory structure for maximum dev confy-ness.